 Mutua and others v.
 The Foreign and Commonwealth Office ["Mau Mau" case]

 Violations were committed during the State of Emergency declared by the Colonial Administration during the uprising of African resistance to colonial rule in Kenya.
-Torture, amongst other violations, was committed when individuals were detained in screening centres, prisons, detention camps (where they suffered castration, severe sexual abuse and systematic beating) and under a programme known as “villigisation” (which involved the enforced resettlement of village populations who were forced to burn down their previous homes to prevent their use by the Mau Mau).
+Torture, amongst other violations, was committed when individuals were detained in screening centres, prisons, detention camps (where they suffered castration, severe sexual abuse and systematic beating) and under a programme known as “villigisation” (which involved forced labour and the enforced resettlement of village populations who were forced to burn down their previous homes to prevent their use by the Mau Mau).
 It is estimated that between 1952 and 1961 90,000 Kenyans were killed or injured and another 160,000 detained.

-The Foreign and Commonwealth Office (FCO) is defending the case and has claimed that liability for any atrocities was inherited by the Kenyan Republic as the successor to the Kenyan Colony.
+The UK Foreign and Commonwealth Office (FCO) defended the case and claimed that liability for any atrocities was inherited by the Kenyan Republic as the successor to the Kenyan Colony.
 In April 2011 there was a two week hearing in the High Court on the issue of whether the British Government was the appropriate Defendant.
 In his judgment of 21 July 2011, Mr Justice McCombe found that the Claimants had arguable claims against the British Government and that the cases could proceed to trial.

 Then the government made applications to strike out the claims in advance of a full trial on the basis the claims are time-barred by the provisions of the Limitations Act 1980.
 REDRESS, as interveners in the case, made written submissions to the High Court on the issue of limitation periods under English and international law.
 REDRESS instructed leading silk Elizabeth-Anne Gumbel QC to draft its submission.
 There was a hearing on limitation periods from 16 - 27 July 2012.
 REDRESS' submissions were considered on 19 July.

 On 5 October 2012, Mr Justice McCombe found in favour of the claimants on the issue of limitation, and ordered that the matter proceed to trial.
-The FCO sought to appeal this decision but were refused leave by the High Court; however, the FCO was granted permission on 10 December 2012 by the Court of Appeal, although the judge granting permission considered that the British Government would have an “uphill struggle” in overturning Mr Justice McCombe’s decision.
+The FCO sought to appeal this decision but were refused leave by the High Court.
+However, the FCO was granted permission on 10 December 2012 by the Court of Appeal, although the judge granting permission considered that the British Government would have an “uphill struggle” in overturning Mr Justice McCombe’s decision.
 REDRESS applied to intervene in the appeal in early February 2013.

 On 10 April 2013, the British NGO Liberty, with the Kenyan Human Rights Commission, Amnesty International UK, and individuals including UN Special Rapporteurs on Torture past and present, wrote to the UK Prime Minister, Deputy Prime Minister and Foreign Secretary to remind them of the UK’s duty to deal honourably with past victims of torture - specifically the “Mau Mau” litigants.